nbbaier/alchemy/alchemy-web/docs/providers/fs/file.md

 ---
-title: File Resource in Alchemy
+title: Managing Files with Alchemy FS Provider
-description: Create, update, and delete files with Alchemy's filesystem provider.
-Learn how to manage content, handle nested directories, and update file paths dynamically.
+description: Learn how to create, read, update, and delete files using Alchemy's FS (File System) provider in your projects.
 ---

 # File